Expansiveness is the Lifeblood of Meditation

 And my reply was:

 “Your problem is quite common among Westerners.
-In fact, I too had it happen to me in the early days.
 I put it down to our habits of control.
 We try to control whatever we pay attention to.

-Because as you said, when we’re not paying attention to it, the breath is fine – relaxed and deep.
-But when you begin to meditate and pay attention to it, suddenly it’s as if you’re ordering it to march in step to some expectation of ‘how the breath should be’ – forcing it to be deep and regular.
+As you said, when you’re not paying attention to it, the breath is fine – relaxed and deep.
+But when you begin to meditate and pay attention to the breath, suddenly it’s as if you’re ordering it to march in step to some expectation of ‘how the breath should be’ – forcing it to be deep and regular.
 Forcing it to be ‘relaxed’.

 The breath, when left to itself, is as changeable as the weather – as it should be.
-So when you assert an unnatural kind of symmetry to it, an uncomfortable reactive loop appears which ties us up in knots around the simple act of breathing.
+So when you assert an unnatural kind of symmetry to it, an uncomfortable reactive loop appears, which ties us in knots around the simple act of breathing.

-So forget the breath for the moment – and focus on how you relate to it.
-Because a large part of the problem is the intensity of your attention.
-So you have to find some way of lightening your attention.
+Well, when the tightness happens, forget the breath for the moment.
+Focus on how you’re relating to it.
+This is because a large part of the problem is the intensity of your attention.
+So you need to find some way of lightening your attention.

-The way I did this was, every time I found the breath tightening in response to my attention, I would immediately let go of it and expand my attention outwards to the whole body – feeling the whole body sitting, and feeling the movement of breath within the body.
+When this happened to me, the way I dealt with it was, every time I found the breath tightening in response to my attention, I would immediately let go of it and expand my attention outwards to the whole body – feeling the whole body sitting, and the general movement of breath within the body.

 In response, the breath would always loosen and relax, at which point I would gently pull my attention back into it … until it began to tighten again, when once again I’d let it go and go back contemplate the entire body.